jenkinsci/jenkins-automation-operator/website/content/en/docs/Getting Started/latest/diagnostics.md

 weight: 40
 date: 2019-08-05
 description: >
-  How to deal with jenkins-operator problems
+  How to deal with Jenkins Operator problems
 ---